lecongdoo3/HIT140_Group_9_Assignment_2/README.md

 ## References
 AZADI, H., AKBARZADEH-T, M.-R., SHOEIBI, A. & KOBRAVI, H. R. 2021.
 Evaluating the effect of Parkinson's disease on jitter and shimmer speech features.
 Advanced Biomedical Research, 10.

-FERRAND, C. T. 2002.
-Harmonics-to-noise ratio: an index of vocal aging.
-Journal of voice, 16, 480-487.

-FARRÚS, M., HERNANDO, J. & EJARQUE, P. Jitter and shimmer measurements for speaker recognition.
-8th Annual Conference of the International Speech Communication Association; 2007 Aug.
-27-31; Antwerp (Belgium).[place unknown]: ISCA; 2007. p.
-778-81., 2007.
-International Speech Communication Association (ISCA).

-RAMIG, L. O., FOX, C. & SAPIR, S. 2008.
-Speech treatment for Parkinson’s disease.
-Expert Review of Neurotherapeutics, 8, 297-309.
+BENBA, A., JILBAB, A. & HAMMOUCH, A. 2016.
+Voice analysis for detecting patients with Parkinson's disease using the hybridization of the best acoustic features.
+International Journal on Electrical Engineering and Informatics, 8, 108.

 KHAN, T., WESTIN, J. & DOUGHERTY, M. 2014.
 Classification of speech intelligibility in Parkinson's disease.
 Biocybernetics and Biomedical Engineering, 34, 35-45.

-BENBA, A., JILBAB, A. & HAMMOUCH, A. 2016.
-Voice analysis for detecting patients with Parkinson's disease using the hybridization of the best acoustic features.
-International Journal on Electrical Engineering and Informatics, 8, 108.